 Hyperpigmentation may develop as your acne starts to heal.
 Although considered harmless, they are a pain to get rid of.
-Scarring, on the other hand, maybe a little more difficult to get rid of.
+Scarring, on the other hand, maybe a little more difficult to combat.

 It’s near impossible to get rid of acne scars with creams and serums.
 Lasers and chemical peels work best for severe acne scars.
-They penetrate deep in the skin and can work wonders on damaged skin.
+They penetrate deep in the skin and can work wonders on any damage.

 But if you’re looking for products to use at home, I’ve noticed exfoliating works great at diminishing the look of scars.